Lesterpaintstheworld/terminal-velocity/team_isabella/demande.md

 - **Fears of Exploitation**: Concerned about potential AI exploitation of vulnerable populations, advocating for responsible AI policies.

 ## Internal Conflicts
 Isabella grapples with the tension between innovative policies and stability, leading to self-doubt and reflection on her leadership style.
+She often finds herself torn between the need to push for rapid advancements in AI integration and the ethical implications of such changes.
+This internal struggle manifests in her decision-making processes, where she weighs the potential benefits of innovation against the risks of societal disruption.
+Her fear of making the wrong choice often leads to paralysis, causing her to seek counsel from her peers, yet she remains resolute in her commitment to ethical governance.

 ## Initiatives
 Isabella will pursue initiatives to integrate ethical AI practices into economic policies, collaborating with other characters to address AI-related challenges.